 According to the style of music, you will be drawn towards a specific type of guitar.

-The folk guitar (or acoustic): an acoustic guitar with metal strings.
+- The folk guitar (or acoustic): an acoustic guitar with steel strings.
 This instrument enables you to play many different musical styles (rock, pop, jazz, country, heavy metal etc. pretty much anything except classical).
 The dreadnought is the most familiar of the body styles.

 - The classical guitar: an acoustic guitar with nylon strings, often used for classical music or flamenco music.
-It’s easy to transport and can be played anywhere without amplification.
+It's easy to transport and can be played anywhere without amplification.
 The nylon string sound is much gentler and warmer than the steel string.